Great New Zealand family locations

 Looking for the best family vacations?
 Visit these places on your New Zealand family trip for a guaranteed dose of spectacular scenery, iconic wildlife and hair-raising adventure.

 Commonly known as ‘The Winterless North’, New Zealand’s Bay of Islands is made up of over 140 subtropical atolls.
-Renowned for its untouched beaches, abundant marine life and idyllic beaches, nothing says family vacation like sun, sand and surf.
-A must-do with the whole family is a dolphin tour, going through the iconic ‘hole in the rock’ formation in Piercy Island.
+Renowned for its untouched beaches, abundant marine life; nothing says family vacation like sun, sand and surf.
+A must-do with the whole family is the dolphin tour and going through the iconic ‘hole in the rock’ formation in Piercy Island.

-Wander the streets of Russell, New Zealand’s first capital and have a drink at the first licensed hotel In NZ, The Duke of Marlborough, while the kids check out the original canons across the road.
+Wander the streets of Russell, New Zealand’s first capital with a rich history, and have a drink at the first licensed hotel, and arguably the oldest pub in New Zealand - The Duke of Marlborough, while the kids check out original canons across the road.
 Head further north to the pristine Cape Reinga, home to Ninety Mile Beach, known for its swimming, sunsets and sandboarding.

 Central North Island

 The Central North Island is a great place to visit with a family, due to the huge variety of attractions on offer.
 Visit the Coromandel Peninsula for a chance to dig your own spa at Hot Water Beach, kayak to Cathedral Cove or bike through the Karangahake Gorge.
 Head inland to Hobbiton in Matamata, the fully intact set from the Lord of the Rings and Hobbit trilogies.

 Make your way to Rotorua, a volcanic playground with natural hot springs, geothermal mud baths and a host of adventure activities.
 Visit Kerosene Creek to soak in the hot waterfall, or wander the paths around Wai-O-Tapu thermal wonderland, one of the world's most colourful geothermal attractions.